Acworth Hit and Run Accident Lawyer

 • PTSD

 Additionally, there is the chance that a head injury may present changes in the person’s memory, levels of consciousness, sleep schedules, personality, and more.
-These are best known as brain injuries, and they can be a sign of concussions or more severe TBIs.
+These are commonly known as brain injuries, and they can be a sign of concussions or more severe TBIs.

 If you suspect that you or someone you love is displaying odd changes to their behavior after a hit-and-run accident, seek medical attention immediately.